Volunteer Teaching in Ghana

 One look at the smiles on the students’ faces and you’ll immediately feel the impact of volunteers working on this project.
 Volunteers have the ability to directly influence students’ progress through additional attention and support.
 By teaching a single student or an entire class subjects that they have not yet been exposed to, creates a lasting impression and motivation to continue learning.

 To date, the underprivileged children’s center has impacted the lives of dozens of students.
-Approximately 60 primary school students are currently enrolled, while many more have continued in their schooling as shown below:
+Approximately 60 primary school students are currently enrolled, while many more have continued in their schooling in high school and college/university.

 You can make an even greater impact at your teaching project by donating school supplies (pens, pencils, notebooks, etc.) or fundraising to help finance the building of the new school.
 Visit the Contact Us page to inquire for more details.